Nineteen of The Most Influential Young Adult Nonfiction Books

-What makes a world class teacher is the patience and understanding of students no matter what the background.
+What makes a world-class teacher is the patience and understanding of students no matter what the background.
 This book gives an account of a special education teacher’s ability to reach a child on whom society had given up hope.
-Sheila, who enters class as a highly disrupted six year old, is transformed in three days by the love and understanding of her teachers.
-Abandoned by her mother and abused by her father and sentenced to a mental institution, Sheila was a child without hope and love until she met Ms Torey Hayden.
+Sheila, who enters class as a highly disrupted six-year-old, is transformed in three days by the love and understanding of her teachers.
+Abandoned by her mother and abused by her father and sentenced to a mental institution, Sheila was a child without hope and love until she met Ms. Torey Hayden.
 The result of this encounter produces a student with a tremendous IQ who exceeds all her peers.
 The discovery of her gifts and talents is remarkable.
 The young adolescent will learn and understand that no matter what hardships and family tribulations they have experienced there is still hope.
-Within them is great undiscovered treasure.
+Within them is a great, undiscovered treasure.
 Teens will understand how school and teachers are there to bring out the best within them.

 My Losing Season: by Pat Conroy

 The book offers a well-constructed account of a basketball player in his senior year.
 The character confronts fears, sadism, injury, failure, and humiliations.
 While dealing with an abusive father and a forceful coach, the character recounts the ups and downs of the basketball season.
 He discovers that losing is much softer than humiliation.
 The latter is an open wound that takes time to heal.
 But humiliations also gives one a chance to open the heart, to express love, admiration, and gratitude.
 The book gives an account a basketball player who learns how to absorb lost and grow stronger from the experience.
 He gives many descriptions of the games and plays and the agony of defeat.
 The young adolescent will learn that lost and humiliation is nothing to be ashamed of if one accepts these dark qualities as a source of growth and wisdom.

 It’s Not About The Bike: my journey back to life: by Lance Armstrong